 Generally, the Queen was a very good size for me, and I enjoyed the weight of it; it’s definitely “heavier” and feels more solid than the standard down pillow I had growing up!
 It felt good to snuggle up to it or hug it at night while sleeping on my side.
 (I actually slept with two of these pillows for most of my trial, though they’re sold as single pillows through the Brooklyn Bedding website.)

-However, I didn’t think the pillow did a great job at supporting my neck while sleeping, especially when sleeping on my side.
-It ultimately seemed too plush, and while I’m used to blended latex that pushes back on my body in a supportive way, this simply had a little too much give for my taste.
-But if you like a very soft, very plush pillow that contours to your head, this is an option worth looking at.
+However, I didn’t think the pillow did a great job of supporting my neck while sleeping, especially when sleeping on my side.
+It ultimately seemed too plush, and while I’m used to blended latex that pushes back on my body in a supportive way, this simply had a little too much give/response for my taste.
+But those who like a very soft, very plush pillow that contours to the head, this is an option worth looking at.

-- Removable cover included (note that it ISN’T a pillowcase and you’ll want a pillowcase in addition.
+- Removable cover included (note that it isn’t a pillowcase and one will want a pillowcase in addition to this cover

 - The tag and zipper on the cover are on opposite sides of the pillow.
-When I put the pillow (inside the cover) inside a standard pillowcase, this meant at least one of the two was always exposed, which could be a bit of a nuisance if you’re a sleeper who moves around a lot and changes pillow position throughout the night.
+When I put the pillow (inside the cover) inside a standard pillowcase, this meant at least one of the two was always exposed, which could be a bit of a nuisance for those sleepers who moves around a lot and changes pillow position throughout the night

 Final Word on Brooklyn Bedding’s Latex Pillow

 Like their sheets, Brooklyn Bedding’s pillow is an incredible value starting at just $39.99 for a premium product.
-It sleeps very cool, and while the Plush model is very much so, it’s a high-quality latex that should last overtime.
-I’d consider going with their Firm model if you’re a side sleeper, but overall the intersection of price and quality they offer is hard to beat.
+It sleeps very nicely and cool, and while the Plush model is very much so, it’s a high-quality latex that should last over time.
+I’d recommend side sleepers choose the Firm option, but overall the intersection of price and quality they offer is hard to beat.